-You can fix this by installing the ThemeIsle Custom Login Customizer.
+You can fix that by following some simple steps outlined in this guide.
 It’s the most user-friendly way to customize your login page because it uses the native WordPress Customizer.
 That means you can preview all the changes you make in real time.
 No guessing what your login page will look like!

 Declutter Your Admin Interface with “Screen Options”